Newcastle United F.C.: 1881–1903: Formation and early history

 With only one senior club in the city for fans to support, development of the club was much more rapid.
 Despite being refused entry to the Football League's First Division at the start of the 1892–93 season, they were invited to play in their new Second Division.
 However, with no big names playing in the Second Division, they turned down the offer and remained in the Northern League, stating "gates would not meet the heavy expenses incurred for travelling".
 In a bid to start drawing larger crowds, Newcastle East End decided to adopt a new name in recognition of the merger.
 Suggested names included 1892 Newcastle, Newcastle Rangers, Newcastle City and City of Newcastle, but Newcastle United was decided upon on 9 December 1892, to signify the unification of the two teams.
 The name change was accepted by the Football Association on 22 December, but the club was not legally constituted as Newcastle United Football Club Co.
 Ltd. until 6 September 1895.
 At the start of the 1893–94 season, Newcastle United were once again refused entry to the First Division and so joined the Second Division, along with Liverpool and Woolwich Arsenal.
 They played their first competitive match in the division that September against Woolwich Arsenal, with a score of 2–2.

-Turnstile numbers were still low, and the incensed club published a statement stating, "The Newcastle public do not deserve to be catered for as far as professional football is concerned".
+Turnstile numbers were still low, and the club published a statement stating, "The Newcastle public do not deserve to be catered for as far as professional football is concerned".
 However, eventually figures picked up by 1895–96, when 14,000 fans watched the team play Bury.
 That season Frank Watt became secretary of the club, and he was instrumental in promotion to the First Division for the 1898–99 season.
 However, they lost their first game 4–2 at home to Wolverhampton Wanderers and finished their first season in 13th place.